MortarionUA/rogue-trader-3rd-vtt/README.md

 ## Install
  - Go to the setup page and choose _Game Systems_.
- - Click the _Install System_ button, and paste in this [manifest link](https://s3-keathley.nyc3.digitaloceanspaces.com/dark-heresy-2nd/system.json)
+ - Click the _Install System_ button, and paste in this [manifest link](https://github.com/MortarionUA/rogue-trader-3rd-vtt/system.json)
- - Create a Game World using the "Dark Heresy 2nd Edition" system.
+ - Create a Game World using the "Rogue Trader 3rd Edition" system.

 ## Links
   - [Foundry VTT](https://foundryvtt.com/)